nngills/DWP_Pangilinan/README.md

 1. Spin up basic server
 	* Single-Tier server
-	* the most taxing thing the server will hold is images.
-Therefore the basic droblet plan should be enough.
+	* The most taxing thing the server will hold is images.
+Therefore the basic droplet plan should be enough.
 (I certainly couldn't use more than 500MB on *just* images right?)

 2. Figure out how to get site content onto the server's IP
 	* Configure server for git development